Trauma sensitive yoga for survivors of trauma

 - David Emerson

-SomaCare: Trauma-Sensitive Yoga for Clinics & Recovery Settings.
-Weekly Group Sessions (1 Hour) – R900 per classSomaCare is a specialised Trauma-Sensitive Yoga (TSY) service designed for therapeutic institutions including mental health clinics, addiction recovery centres, burnout treatment programmes, and psychiatric or psychosomatic care environments.
+SomaCare: Yoga for Clinics & Recovery Settings.
+Weekly Group Sessions (1 Hour) – R 900 per classSomaCare is a specialised Trauma-Sensitive Yoga (TSY) service designed for therapeutic institutions including mental health clinics, addiction recovery centres, burnout treatment programmes, and psychiatric or psychosomatic care environments.

 Outdoor yoga for all levels.
 Under the sky.
 On the grass.
 In community.Need a break from screens, desks and four walls?
 At ParkYoga we step outside into fresh air, beneath trees and sunshine — to reconnect with our bodies, slow down and rediscover joy in movement.
 Whether you’re new to yoga or long-time practitioner, our classes are trauma-sensitive, inclusive and fun.